Xinglab/SQUID/README.md

 	--Cal:
 		Which  part of the program user choose to run, the choices are All/count/rMATS.
 All means run the whole program, count means only run the PI value calculation part, rMATS means only run the differential analysis of retained intron.
 The default is All
 	--RPKM:
 		A file providing the RPKM value for each sample, the first column is gene ID with the following column being the RPKM value for each sample.
-It is a required parameters to run the Density calculation
-	--norm:
-		Total uniquely mapped reads for each library,each sample is seperated by comma, it is required to run the Density calculation
-	--Clean:
-		true/false, whether to carry out PI_Density' calculation,The default is true
-	--lim:
-		The minimum average number read per sample of the splice junction to be used in adjusting introns.
-The default value is 2
+If it is not provided, kallisto or cufflinks will be called to calculate RPKM value
 	--Comparison:
 		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates seperated by commas), column 3 (sample 2 order in the input file,replicates seperated by commas),column 4(type of PI value use to perform rMATS), column 5 (optional, if present as 'pool', the replicates are combined together).
 If absent, rMATS step will be skipped
 	--analysis:
 		Type of rMATS analysis to perform. analysisType is either P or U. P is for paired analysis and U is for unpaired analysis.
 Default is U
 	--c1:
 		The cutoff of splicing difference using Junction method.
-The cutoff used in the null hypothesis test for differential splicing.
-The default is 0.0001
-	--c2:
-		The cutoff of splicing difference using Density method.
-The cutoff used in the null hypothesis test for differential splicing.
-The default is 0.0001
-	--c3:
-		The cutoff of splicing difference using Density' method.
 The cutoff used in the null hypothesis test for differential splicing.
 The default is 0.0001
 	--p:
 		The number of threads used to run rMATS.
 The default is 1;